yujinakayama/safedep/README.md

 $ safedep
 ```

-Now the `Gemfile` should have safe version specifications in the SemVer way:
+Now the `Gemfile` should have safe version specifiers in the SemVer way:

 ```bash
 $ cat Gemfile